Mozta/django-on-docker/README.md

 # django-on-docker
 Dockerizing Django with Postgres

+Build the image:

+$ docker-compose build
+Once the image is built, run the container:

+$ docker-compose up -d
-Navigate to http://localhost:8000/ to view the Django welcome screen.
+Navigate to http://localhost:8000/ to again view the welcome screen.

+Check for errors in the logs if this doesn't work via docker-compose logs -f.